Tricycle-Cards/.github/profile/readme.md

 _Purchase at [add site link here](tricyclecards.com)_

-We support early literacy in children through fun and science-based cards. 🌱
+We support early literacy in children through fun, science-based cards. 🌱

 > "To read is to clarify the direct relationship between letters and the sounds of speech."
 > \- Céline Alvarez